ewolden/vettu-hva/README.md

 ####PHPExcel_1.8.0_doc
 Library for creating Excel-files in PHP.
 See: https://github.com/PHPOffice/PHPExcel
 ####admin
 Consists of files for creating a web interface for admin users.
-The admin tasks is the get research data from the application and to set which areas to harvest stories from Digitalt fortalt.
+The admin tasks is to get research data from the application and to set which areas to harvest stories from Digitalt fortalt.
 ####database
 This section contains the classes dbStory, dbUser, dbHelper and harvesting.
 The db classes are responsible for accessing the database. dbStory contains methods for adding or retrieving story related information from the database and dbUser is responsible for user related information. dbHelper consists of more general methods and is the class which establishes a connection with the database.
 The harvesting script is responsible for collecting all database stories from Digitalt museums API and adding stories to or updating stories in the database.
 In addition, there is a SQL script for creating all the necessary tables in the database.
 ####docker